mingkennn/SRE_Cloud_Computing_AWS/README.md

 ### Linux Commands
 - How to start a Service
-  - sudo system start name_service
+  - sudo systemctl start name_service
 - How to stop a service
-  - sudo system stop name_service
+  - sudo systemctl stop name_service
 - How to check status
   - systemctl status name_service
 - how to enable service